 Our commitment is to provide care and services that are accessible to all and free of discrimination.
 We invite you to review our Nondiscrimination Statement.
 We also provide information on Language Assistance for individuals not proficient in English.
 If at any time you feel our actions have not lived up to our non-discrimination statement, we invite you to take advantage of our Grievance Procedure.Non-Discrimination Statement

-Ouachita Healthcare complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
+Ouachita Healthcare complies with applicable Federal, state and local anti-discrimination and civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
 Nor will we exclude people or treat them differently because of race, color, national origin, age, disability, or sex.

 As part of this commitment:

-- We provide free aids and services to people with disabilities to communicate effectively with us.
+- We provide free auxiliary aids and services to people with disabilities or who may be deaf or hard of hearing to communicate effectively with us.
 For example, this includes:

 - Written information in other formats, such as large print, audio, and online.